mr-ansar/layer-cake/doc/source/design-and-implementation.rst

 Connections initiated with a defined task and an expected completion, e.g. in the style of a file transfer, do not need a keep-alive.
-Failure of the transport will be exposed by the failure of the ongoing network I/O. In these scenarios the presence of the associated machinery may be an unnecessary complication.
+Failure of the transport will be exposed by the failure of the ongoing network I/O. In these scenarios the presence of the associated machinery would be an unnecessary complication.

 By default the ``keep_alive`` flag is disabled.
 Note that all connections associated with pubsub operation, that are *not* within the localhost, have ``keep_alive`` enabled.